 With the current and future development plans that are envisaged for Mhlambanyatsi Village, the High School will attract families who will be looking for a quality education for their children, and we see this synergy between Usutu Forest Product Company Limited, and the Usutu School as a positive and mutually beneficial relationship.

 After a rigorous process the Committee engaged the services of architect Steve Hall Development Consultants (Pty) Ltd to work with the Committee in finalising the concept and design of the High School.
 Amos Ngwenya was tasked with the quantity surveying, whilst Bimal de Silva and Andrew Le Roux worked on the business plan and financial model to present to the local banks.

 Committee members, Peter Ressell, Sarah-Jane Thomson, Jeanne Volschenk, Rosemarie Wade, and Dave Millin were instrumental in the initial stages of the project and gave valuable input in the discussions and decision-making process.

-So as of November 2015 when were held our official launch, we were well on the road to meeting our dreams and targets of opening the High School doors in January 2017 to the first intake of Form 1 students.
-In the coming years we see the Usutu Forest School catering for children from Grades 000 to Form 5, providing the foundation in the pre-primary and primary school phases and extending into the high school phase where students will be provided with all the requisite academic and life skills to enable them to pursue their goals and follow their chosen career paths with confidence, in order for them to make a difference in the communities in which they will live and work.
+In November 2015 the official launch was held, we were well on the road to meeting our dreams and targets of opening the High School doors in January 2017 to the first intake of Form 1 students.
+In the coming years we see the UFS International catering for children from Grades 000 to Form 5, providing the foundation in the Pre-primary and Primary school phases and extending into the High School phase where students will be provided with all the requisite academic and life skills to enable them to pursue their goals and follow their chosen career paths with confidence, in order for them to make a difference in the communities in which they will live and work.